-If you need help selecting a professional wedding photographer or videographer who can help support you, we have a team who specializes in engagements and weddings in Dallas-Fort Worth, San Antonio, Austin and Houston.
+If you need help selecting a professional wedding photographer or videographer who can help support you, we g in Dallas-Fort Worth, San Antonio, Austin and Houston, and across the nation.

 For a Christian wedding ceremony, customary traditions could vary depending on the faith denomination (Protestant, Evangelical etc.) This is the type of wedding that our team captures most frequently here in Texas and these traditions can be very meaningful.

 Here are ideas for activities to highlight this important aspect of your upcoming marriage.

 Standing in front of the church sanctuary, altar, a cross, piece of Christian art or ringing the church bell (if there is one)

 Getting close ups of a key scripture verse, special family heirloom Bible, or Christian wedding details that you may have in place (from your programs to your guest book)